nlt-python/Gradebook/README.md

 In a points-based system, each individual assignment has a pre-determined value to the final grade.
 The overall grade is determined by the ratio of the student’s total points to the total possible points offered in the course.
 This method is easier for students to understand but is not readily amenable to adding or removing assignments during the semester since it affects the total points possible offered in the course.
 In a weights-based system, each category of assignments is assigned a percentage or weight to determine its impact on the students’ final grade.
 The overall grade is determined by the ratio of the student’s total points for a category to the total possible points for that category times its weight and the results for each category are summed.

-In this project, the weights-based system was used sparingly in that the difference in between these two systems lie solely on the exams.
+In this project, the weights-based system was used sparingly in that the difference between these two systems lie solely on the exams.
 The midterm and final exams were weighted equally even though their point distribution was different.
 This was done to account for students that struggle at the beginning of the semester but finish strong.
 In a points-based system, the midterms have a greater impact on the students’ overall grade.
 Since the difference between the two grading systems was subtle, only one student was affected (“B” versus a “C” letter grade in **'final_grades.xlsx'** below).
 In the end, students are issued the higher grade of the two systems.

 <p align="center">
   <img src="https://github.com/nlt-python/Gradebook/blob/main/imgs/img_gradebook.PNG">